 Memorial Day is next Monday.
-Most of us really do not know the real meaning of this holiday, Just that it’s a 3 day weekend.
-Let’s take a look at why we celebrate Memorial Day.
+Most of us really do not know the real meaning of this holiday, just that it’s a 3-day weekend.
+Let’s take a look at why we celebrate this Holiday.

 Memorial Day commemorates the men and women who died while in the military service of their country, particularly those who died in battle or as a result of wounds sustained in battle.
 In other words, the purpose of Memorial Day is to memorialize the veterans who made the ultimate sacrifice for their country.

 What is the Meaning of the Flag-Draped Coffin?

 What a wonderful lesson this was for me.
 I do not recall ever being taught this in school.
 “The Meaning of the Flag-Draped Coffin” was passed on to me from an internet friend.

 All Americans should be given this lesson.
 Those who think that America is an arrogant nation should really reconsider that thought.
 Our founding fathers used GOD’s word and teachings to establish our Great Nation and I think it’s high time Americans get re-educated about this Nation’s history.

 Please pass it along and be proud of the country we live in, and even more proud of those who serve to protect our ‘GOD-GIVEN’ rights and freedoms.
 I hope you take the time to read this … to help you understand what the flag draped coffin really means …

 Let’s take a closer look at the folding of the flag that is laid upon casket of a veteran, and then surrendered to their widows or widowers at burial.
 Have you ever noticed how the honor guard pays meticulous attention to correctly folding the United States of America Flag 13 times?
 You probably thought it was to symbolize the original 13 colonies, but we learn something new every day!
 The 1st fold of the flag is a symbol of life.

 The 1st fold of the flag is a symbol of life.